09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 FREAKY TIKI CLUB 708A N. Ocean Blvd.
 Myrtle Beach, SC (843) 445-2582 |

-In the fall of 2005, Judge Stanton Cross issued a temporary injuction, forcing them to close for one year or until Sept.
+In the fall of 2005, Judge Stanton Cross issued a temporary injuction, when Myrtle Beach officials said the club's wet T-shirt contests violated the city's adult-entertainment laws, forcing them to close for one year or until Sept.
 6th, 2006.
 Then, their application to renew their alcohol license for the next season was denied, which was probably the reason they gave up and closed.
-The bar has now been split up into several t-shirt/tattoo shops, just like all the others on the boulevard.
+The bar has now been split up into several t-shirt/tattoo shops, similar to the others on the boulevard.

 During the summer 2008 season, The New Tiki opened as part of The Afterdeck, a long-time night club at 9717 North King's Highway.
 This is beside Thee Doll House in the Restaurant Row section.
-(843) 449-1550 Their website is located at http://www.myspace.com/tikimb
+(843) 449-1550 Although they say that this location will draw a more upscale crowd, it is also conveniently out of the various city jurisdictions.
+The Weekly Surge had the New Tiki as their cover story article on March 20, 2008.

 DUFFY'S TAVERN